 9. Guard Cropping

 Guard crops are prickly or tough plants that grow around cash crops or along field margins.
 Crop guards are employed as barriers to keep the primary species safe from winds and infestations.
-As a result, sorghum is planted next to cotton and safflower next to chickpea.
+As a result, sorghum is planted next to cotton and safflower next to chickpeas.

 10. Repels Intercropping